egemenimre/opticks/docs/models/sharpness/opticks_mtf.md

 The full [System MTF example](../examples/sat_mtf_budget.ipynb) illustrates the use of almost all of them.
 "Slicing an External 2D MTF" is explained in the next section, as it enables detailed Wavefront models to be incorporated.

-## Detector Diffusion and Crosstalk MTF
+## Detector Diffusion, Crosstalk, and CTE MTF

 ### Detector Diffusion MTF